 The nameplate lists 13 patents, 9 of them belonged to Nikola Tesla.

 Another interesting exhibit is the induction motor with the short circuit rotor.

 Next to it, there is a model of the induction motor with the egg-shaped rotor, better known as “Tesla’s Egg of Columbus”.
-In a photo of the projector room, you can see these motors below the screen.
+In the photo of a projector room, you can see these motors below the screen.

 The absolute star of the museum and clearly the most interesting exhibit is Tesla’s 500 KV oscillating transformer.
 Just to see this transformer switched on and working is more than enough.
-What happens is that they give you neon bulbs, that you can see below, and while the transformer is working, the bulbs light up in your hands.
-It basically demonstrates the wireless transmission of energy!
-The experiment is absolutely mesmerising!
+What happens is that they give you the neon bulbs, that you can see below, and, while the transformer is working, the bulbs light up in your hands.
+It basically demonstrates the wireless transmission of energy.
+It’s a fascinating experiment.

 Additionally, his remote-controlled boat with “AND” logic Gate is equally fascinating.

 This transformer is a smaller version of the previously mentioned, more powerful oscillating transformer.